Eggs in Baking: How They Shape Cakes, Cookies, and Custards

 Why do some cake recipes use only yolks or only whites?

-Because the recipe is aiming for a specific texture.
-Whites add lift and firmness.
+Because the recipe is designed for a specific texture.
+Egg whites add lift and firmness.
 Yolks add richness and tenderness.
-A recipe chooses one or both depending on whether it wants a light sponge, a rich butter cake, or a custard-like crumb.
+A recipe chooses one or the other depending on whether it wants a light sponge, a rich butter cake, or a custard-like crumb.

 Can I replace whole eggs with egg whites in baking?

 Sometimes, but not always.
-Replacing whole eggs with whites reduces fat and emulsification, which can make cakes drier and less tender.
+Replacing whole eggs with whites removes fat and emulsification, which can make cakes drier and less tender.
 In cookies, it can change spread and chew.
-In custards, it usually changes the texture too much to be a direct substitution.
+In custards, it usually changes the texture too much for a direct substitution.

 Why do eggs make cakes more moist if they also set into structure?

 Because eggs do both.
-They contain water and fat, which add moisture, and proteins, which set during baking.
-The final effect depends on the full recipe.
-A properly balanced cake feels moist because the structure holds the moisture in place.
+They add water and fat, which contribute moisture, and proteins, which set during baking.
+When the recipe is balanced, the cake feels moist because the structure holds that moisture in place.

 Why do custards curdle?